-You will be sworn in by the USCIS officer to tell the truth and nothing but the truth, and (s)he will then take your fingerprints by way of your left and right index fingers, take your photograph, and verify your identity by reviewing your identification documents such as passport, birth certificate, and employment authorization document if you have received one.
+You will be sworn in by a USCIS officer from your local USCIS office to tell the immigration officer the truth and nothing but the truth, and (s)he will then take your fingerprints by way of your left and right index fingers, take your photograph, and verify your identity by reviewing your identification documents such as passport, birth certificate, and employment authorization document if you have received one.

-During the interview, the officer will ask you questions about the information in your petition (Form I-130) and your application for legal permanent residence (Form I-485).
+During the USCIS interview, the officer will ask you questions about the information in your petition (Form I-130) and your immigrant visa application for legal permanent residence (Form I-485).
 The officer will also ask about any changes in your life and update your forms accordingly.
-After verifying the accuracy of this information, the officer will then ask you and your spouse questions about your relationship.
+After verifying the accuracy of this information and supporting documents, the officer will then ask you and your spouse questions about your relationship.